 - Solicit and communicate information and recommendations to the Council on the special needs and concerns of and programming for each boards’ respective constituency;

 - Provide recommendations on positions the Council might take on State and federal legislation as it pertains to the subject area of each board;

 - Assist in implementing Council-approved programs related to each board’s jurisdiction;

 Serve as an advocate body to assist the Council in providing linkages between residents, organizations, city officials and the general community;

 - Serve as a promotional body to assist the Council in stimulating public interest in the board’s constituency; Submit a two-year work plan to the Council;

 - Provide an annual report due to Council in May of each year; Participate in the Annual “Congress” of Commissions and Boards and in City sponsored training workshops.

-The City's Women’s Advisory Board meets on the fourth Thursday of every month at 7:00 pm in the Community Conference Room at City Hall located at 8300 Santa Monica Blvd.
+The City's Women’s Advisory Board meets on the fourth Thursday of every month at 7:00 pm in the 1st Floor Conference Room at City Hall, located at 8300 Santa Monica Blvd.
 For more information on the Women’s Advisory Board, please call the Board’s staff liaison Larissa Fooks at (323) 848-6413.
 Click here to view Resolution 11-4204 which governs Advisory Boards.

 The current Women's Advisory Board members are: